4minitz/4minitz/doc/admin/adminguide.md

 In all other cases - read on and chose the "Production Installation" way.

-## Production Running - with Docker
+## Production Server Setup - with Docker
 The 4Minitz docker image includes the compiled 4Minitz app, a fitting node.js version and MongoDB and thus has no external dependencies.